justincdotme/tweetme/readme.md

 # TweetMe
- A simple Twitter feed package for Laravel 5.
+ A simple Twitter feed package for Laravel and Lumen 5.*.
  TweetMe returns a collection of slimmed down Tweets from a user's Twitter message history.

 ## Requirements

-    Laravel 5.x
+    Laravel 5.*
+    Lumen 5.*

+### Lumen 5.* Installation
+Install the package using Composer

+    composer require justincdotme/tweetme

+You can optionally enable Facades by uncommenting the following from bootstrap/app.php

+    $app->withFacades();

+Register the Service Provider by adding the following to bootstrap/app.php

+    $app->register(Justincdotme\TweetMe\TweetServiceProvider::class);

-## Installation
+## Laravel 5.* Installation

     composer require justincdotme/tweetme